juju/docs/src/en/developer-resources.md

     filename: software.zip
     description: "One line description that is useful when operators need to push it."
 ```
-The `filename` is what Juju names the file after it has been downloaded.
-Juju
+The `filename` is what Juju will name the file locally when it is downloaded.
-will check extension on the file being uploaded and will prevent files with
+Juju will check the extension on the file being uploaded and will prevent
-different extensions from being uploaded.
+files with different extensions from being uploaded.

 # Managing resources

 Resources can be uploaded to a local Juju controller, where only charms from
-that controller can access the resources, or the Juju Charm Store where access
+that controller can access the resources, or to the Juju Charm Store where
-is controlled by permissions assigned to the charms to which the resources are
+access is controlled by permissions assigned to the charms to which the
-attached.
+resources are attached.

 ## Listing resources